 Can I get a transcript review to see if I am a good fit and which classes might transfer?

 Yes!
 Our Advising Center offers a preliminary review of your transcript(s) before you apply.

 Yes!
 Our Advising Center offers a preliminary review of your transcript(s) before you apply.
-Our advisors will evaluate your unofficial transcripts to help you decide if Isenberg is the right fit for you.
-Advisors will also tell you which courses will most likely transfer, and what requirements you still need to fulfill.
+We can evaluate your unofficial transcripts to tell you which courses will most likely transfer, and what requirements you still need to fulfill to help you decide if Isenberg is the right fit for you.
 The preliminary transcript review does not guarantee admission, but is a good indication of your standing.
-To request a preliminary review, email your unofficial transcript(s) (from each institution attended) and indicate which major you are interested in to: email@example.com
+To request a preliminary review, email your unofficial transcript(s) (from each institution attended) and indicate which major you are interested in.

 Can I preview my online classes before they begin?

 Yes!
 The University uses two Online Learning Management Systems (LMS) Blackboard Learn (BBL) and Moodle.
 Moodle courses are open to view a day before the semester starts and Blackboard course are available a week prior to registered students.
 This is a great opportunity every semester and especially your first semester to introduce yourself and start to learn the navigation before having to learn the course content.

 Can I repeat a class?